cal-itp/data-infra/docs/analytics_tools/python_libraries.md

 (pandas-resources)=
 ## pandas
-pandas is a very commonly used library in data analysis, and the external resources below provide a brief overview of it's use.
+The library pandas is very commonly used in data analysis, and the external resources below provide a brief overview of it's use.

 * [pandas Cheat Sheet](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf)